last update 20 July 2010

 1841 Census - retired & living in Barnard Castle

-All buried in the same grave in St Marys, Barnard Castle, along with a few little children.
+All were buried in the same grave in St Marys, Barnard Castle, along with a few little children.
+We think that Joseph is probably there as well!

 Elizabeth Procter (then Kettlewell) (née Ashton)

-Aged 40 when Robert died suddenly on 2 Aug 1842, nearly 20 years later (on 16 October 1861) Elizabeth married widower George Kettlewell of Haxby in St Marys Parish Church, Birkenhead.
+Robert's wife Elizabeth was 40 when he died suddenly in 1842.
+Nearly 20 years later (in October 1861) she married George Kettlewell, a widower from Haxby, in St Marys Parish Church, Birkenhead.

 John Ashton